-Being new to coding means that you’ll be looking for any helpful tools to expand and enrich your skills as a developer.
+Being new to coding means that you’ll be looking for custom mobile app development and any helpful tools to expand and enrich your skills as a developer.
 Working in the realm of coding means that you are a digital problem solver.
 New tools will help you stay at the top of your game.

 Once you are established in your career, you’ll likely have a handful of your favorite tools.
 When you’re new to the industry, you need a foundational knowledge of some essential tools for your developer’s toolkit.